cloudflare/cloudflare-docs/products/images/src/content/index.md

 ## Availability

-Image Resizing is available today for Business and Enterprise Customers.
+Image Resizing is currently available for Business and Enterprise customers.
 Before you can start using it, ensure you have [enabled Image Resizing](/enable-image-resizing) in the Cloudflare dashboard.

 ## Two ways to use

-You can use Cloudflare Image Resizing with either a pre-defined [URL format](/url-format) or with [Cloudflare Workers](/resizing-with-workers), for advanced use-cases.
+You can use Cloudflare Image Resizing with either a pre-defined [URL format](/url-format) or with [Cloudflare Workers](/resizing-with-workers), for advanced use cases.

 <ButtonGroup>
   <Button type="primary" href="/url-format">Learn the URL format</Button>